BioJulia/PopGen.jl/docs/index.md

 **Sanity**

 Functions are written in a way such that their use is sane and natural.
 When possible (or sensible), we use full words for input variables or other components of input/output.
 The first argument for all functions is the input data without keywords.
 Always.
-If a function has a very obvious name, then it likely it won't need keyword arguments, such as `remove_loci!` , where it would be silly to have a keyword `loci=` since the name is explicit about what it does and the first argument is always the input data.
+If a function has a very obvious name, then it likely it won't need keyword arguments, such as `exclude_loci` , where it would be silly to have a keyword `loci=` since the name is explicit about what it does and the first argument is always the input data.

 **Sensibility**